awslabs/aws-orbit-workbench/tutorials/plugin-installation.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: documentation
-title: Plugin Installation
+title: Plugin Library
-permalink: plugin-installation
+permalink: plugin-library
 ---
 ##  Orbit Plugin Definiton and Configuration
 Orbit plugins are individual python modules published PyPi.
 We are continually adding plugin capabilites to the platform.
 This is the current list of published plugins: